Accommodation in Australia

 Short term accommodation

-The first option you might want to look at is renting a property.
-From units and apartments to small or large houses, you can find rental properties to suit all sizes and budgets.
-Rental costs are obviously influenced by a number of factors, including the size of the residence, its location, its proximity to public transport, how old it is, and much more.
+The first option you might want to look at for short term accommodation is renting a property.
+From units and townhouses to small or large houses, you can find rental properties to suit all sizes and budgets.
+Rental costs in Australia are generally quite high, and are influenced by a number of factors, including the size of the residence, its location, its proximity to public transport, how old it is, and much more.

 It’s also worth pointing out that the rental market in Australia is quite competitive, particularly in capital cities.
 In popular inner-city suburbs in major centres, you can expect to battle it out with plenty of other property hunters and also to pay more than you would otherwise expect.